Esri/arcgis-runtime-samples-android/java/generate-offline-map-with-local-basemap/README.md

 # Generate offline map with local basemap

-Use the `OfflineMapTask` to take a web map offline, but instead of downloading an online basemap, use one which is already on the device.
+Use the offline map task to take a web map offline, but instead of downloading an online basemap, use one which is already on the device.

 ![Image of generate offline map with local basemap](generate-offline-map-with-local-basemap.png)